oscarnyl/flaskpost/README.md

 2. Require authorization from said login system to make posts
 3. Expand setup and make it work properly

+## A warning that must be heeded
+Do not deploy flaskpost without HTTPS.
+It will in its current state transmit password on setup and login in plaintext, which is not good if you're not running it over HTTPS.

 ## License
 MIT License.
 See LICENSE-file.